swiftlang/swift-testing/Documentation/Porting.md

 ## Runtime test discovery

-When porting to a new platform, you may need to provide a new implementation for `_sectionBounds(_:)` in `Discovery+Platform.swift`.
+When porting to a new platform, you may need to provide a new implementation for `_sectionBounds(_:)` in `SectionBounds.swift`.
 Test discovery is dependent on Swift metadata discovery which is an inherently platform-specific operation.

 _Most_ platforms in use today use the ELF image format and will be able to reuse the implementation used by Linux, FreeBSD, etc. On platforms that use the ELF